All Episodes

 No, they're not.

-On on the face, right?
+On the face, right?

-They're from on the face, they're from opposite sides of the political spectrum, regardless of whether they're part of the uniparty.
+They're from the face, they're from opposite sides of the political spectrum, regardless of whether they're part of the uniparty.

-So but but you know, they came together and they did this class about the history of campaigns and the work that they did.
+So, but, but, you know, they came together and they did this class about the history of campaigns and the work that they did.

-And basically it's like a campaigns for idiots type class where they're like, this is how you win a campaign.
+And basically, it's like a campaigns for idiots type class where they're like, this is how you win a campaign.

 And all the examples that they used, of course, were sort of through the 2008 election of Barack Obama.

-Uh, but it it sort of ends there.
+But it sort of ends there.

-And I know that their careers in terms of campaign management directly kind of end there, but it seems like we've crossed a threshold into a different era where there was a way, there was a real competition that was semi-fair, and there was a way to do it in a way that was sophisticated and would achieve desired outcomes.
+And I know that their careers in terms of campaign management directly kind of end there, but it seems like we've crossed a threshold into a different era where there was a way, there was a real competition that was semi-fair and there was a way to do it in a way that was sophisticated and would achieve desired outcomes.

-And then now we're like in this major sort of purgatory of elections or gray area where there's nobody around anymore that knows how to win anymore, and there's nobody around anymore that's even sure how the last one was won anymore.
+And then now we're like in this major sort of purgatory of elections or gray area where there's nobody around anymore that knows how to win anymore.

-There wasn't any, you know, and and somebody's not going to want to answer that question for obvious reasons.
+And somebody's not going to want to answer that question for obvious reasons.

-Um, but this is a this is a new way of coming at it and a new way of thinking about it that I think you're going to want to tell your friends, your family, your neighbors, your co-workers about.
+But this is a new way of coming at it and a new way of thinking about it that I think you're going to want to tell your friends, your family, your neighbors, your co-workers about.

 This is convincing.